suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 #### suit-directive-set-dependency-index {#suit-directive-set-dependency-index}

 Set Dependency Index defines the manifest to which successive directives and conditions will apply.
-The supplied argument MUST be either a boolean or an unsigned integer index into the dependencies.
+The supplied argument MUST be either a boolean or an unsigned integer index into the dependencies, or an array of unsigned integer indices into the list of dependencies.
 If the following directives apply to ALL dependencies, then the boolean value "True" is used instead of an index.
 If the following directives apply to NO dependencies, then the boolean value "False" is used.
 When suit-directive-set-component-index is used, suit-directive-set-dependency-index = False is implied.
 When suit-directive-set-dependency-index is used, suit-directive-set-component-index = False is implied.
-TODO: Component list|Dependency List

 If dependency index is set to True when a command is invoked, then the command applies to all dependencies, in the order they appear in suit-common-components.
-When the Manifest Processor invokes a command while the dependency index is set to True, it must execute the command once for each possible dependency index, ensuring that the command receives the parameters corresponding to that dependency index.
+When the Manifest Processor invokes a command while the dependency index is set to True, the Manifest Processor MUST execute the command once for each possible dependency index, ensuring that the command receives the parameters corresponding to that dependency index.
+If the dependency index is set to an array of unsigned integers, then the Manifest Processor MUST execute the command once for each listed dependency index, ensuring that the command receives the parameters corresponding to that dependency index.

+See {{index-true}} for more details.

 Typical operations that require suit-directive-set-dependency-index include setting a source URI or Encryption Information, invoking "Fetch," or invoking "Process Dependency" for an individual dependency.